Lovesac (LOVE)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Lovesac has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.1%, lousy for a consumer discretionary business.
+Lovesac has shown poor cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 3.2%, below what we’d expect for a consumer discretionary business.

 9. Return on Invested Capital (ROIC)